thomasabrina/bitcoin_wallet_api/README.md

 # Bitcoin Wallet API

 The Bitcoin Wallet API is a Flask-based application that allows users to manage Bitcoin transactions and balances.
+This application is built using Python, Flask, and SQLite, making it lightweight and easy to deploy.
 This README provides instructions on how to set up, run, and test the application.

 ## Features